nrwl/nx/docs/shared/react-plugin.md

 - [Using Jest](/jest/overview)
 - [Using Storybook](/storybook/overview-react)

-### Executors / Builders
+### Executors

 React applications are built using the executors from the `@nrwl/web` plugin.

 - [build](/web/build) - Builds a web components application
 - [dev-server](/web/package) - Builds and serves a web application
-- [package](/web/package) - Bundles artifacts for a buildable library that can be distributed as an NPM package.
+- [package](/web/package) - Bundles artifacts for a buildable library that can be distributed as an npm package.

 ### Generators